jake-lukasik/NASCAR-Race-Predictions/README.md

 My Personal Pick:

 Kyle Larson has been completely out of luck since the debacle when he tried to perform the double.
-He's my top pick, along with Hamlin, as well as Hocevar hopefully finally getting win No. 1.
+He's my top pick, along with Hamlin due to his dominance at Pocono, as well as Hocevar hopefully finally getting win No. 1.
+A late race skirmish between the 11 and the 5 like we saw in 2023 would not surprise me.

 **Race Result:**